pitamer/BeerBuddy/README.md

 ### AppBar

-always stays on the top of the page, and allows users to navigate between browsing the beer catalogue and inspecting their favorite beers.
+Always stays on the top of the page, and allows users to navigate between browsing the beer catalogue and inspecting their favorite beers.

 ### Browse

 The initial page users see, where they can browse the first 100 beers supplied by PunkAPI.
 Each beer card has a modal with more info that opens when the card is clicked, and an option to add this beer to favorites.
-There's also a mini-header with two search options: search by food pairing (default, as per spec) or by beer name (not listed in specification, but I thought it would make a useful addition). upon input to the search field, the results are automatically updated to include only beers that fit the user's search.
+There's also a mini-header with two search options: search by food pairing (default, as per spec) or by beer name (not listed in specification, but I thought it would make a useful addition).
+Upon input to the search field, the results are automatically updated to include only beers that fit the user's search.

 ### Favorites

 This page only shows beers the user marked as favorites.
 Each beer also has a raiting option, that allows the user to rate a beer from 1 to 5.
-The option to toggle favorite apears, but upon clicking it, the user is asked to confirm removing this beer from favorites, with an option to see the beer's modal again.
+The option to toggle favorite appears, but upon clicking it, the user is asked to confirm removing this beer from favorites, with an option to see the beer's modal again.
 There is no mini-header for search.

 <br>